brennv/openshiftv3-training/training-guide.md

     https://fqdn.of.master:8443

 Be aware that it may take up to 90 seconds for the web console to be available any time you restart the master.
+Remember to see [Using your Browser in the Learning Environment](#using-your-browser-in-the-learning-environment) to use your workstation's browser with the ravello-based learning environment.

 On your first visit your browser will need to accept the self-signed SSL certificate.
 You will then be asked for a username and a password.
 Remembering